 Triple lockdown in force in Thiruvananthapuram Corporation

-Thiruvananthapuram, Jul 6 (PTI): Various Central and state government offices were shut, shops and business establishments closed and public transport, including buses, were off the roads in Thiruvananthapuram Corporation limits as triple lockdown measurescame into force on Monday in the backdrop of the rise in COVID-19 cases.
+(Eds: Repeating after rearranging paras) Thiruvananthapuram, Jul 6 (PTI): Various Central and state government offices were shut, shops and business establishments closed and public transport, including buses, were off the roads in Thiruvananthapuram Corporation limits as triple lockdown measures came into force on Monday in the backdrop of the rise in COVID-19 cases.
 Chief Minister Pinarayi Vijayan is functioning from Cliff House, his official residence.

 The aim of the stringent triple lockdown strategy, which was successfully implemented earlier in the northern Kasaragod and Kannur districts and in some parts of Malappuram, was to keep all positive cases and their primary and secondary contacts inside their houses to prevent community spread of the virus.
 Kerala's coronavirus tally has crossed the 5,000 mark.